Shopify Vs. Wix: What Should You Choose For Your Online Business

 Wix

-- The video function is built-in in the site
+- Built-in video integration in the editor

 Marketing function